microsoft/cpp_client_telemetry/docs/host-guest-design.md

 }
 ```

-Host-Guest approach allows us to share one common telemetry diagnostic context across the language boundaries
+`Host`-`Guest` approach allows us to share one common telemetry diagnostic context across the language
-in a hybrid applications designed with C/C++, C#, and JavaScript.
-Other programming languages may leverage
+boundaries in a hybrid application designed with different programming languages: C/C++, C#, and
-Foreign Function Interface C API.
+JavaScript.
+Other programming languages may easily leverage Foreign Function Interface and 1DS C API.

-Host-Guest interface plays a central role in aggregation of different module contexts in one shared telemetry
+`Host`-`Guest` interface plays a central role in aggregation of different module contexts into one
-context.
-C++ example is available in `SampleCppLogManagers` project.
+common shared telemetry context of application.
+C++ example is available in `SampleCppLogManagers`
+project.